 10 examples of amazing animated typography

-1. Morphing is one of the most used techniques to create motion typography.
+1. Morphing is one of the most used techniques in kinetic typography to create motion typography.
 It is simple and eye-catching.
 Besides, it can help designers promote an important message or make a statement.

 2. Flickering text, on the contrary, is not something you’ll find very often.
-One really needs to have a flair for picking words in order to use flickering as an animation technique.
+One really needs to have a flair for picking words in order to use flickering as animated text.
 Not many words out there work as well with this technique, as “where” and “here” do.

 3.Hypnotizing text will never go unnoticed.
 It’s meant to stand out and impress.
 And mesmerize.